 It seems strange to define relapse as a good thing, but sometimes it can be.
 Instead of thinking of your relapse as a personal failure, you have the option to think of it as a learning experience.
 Your relapse can show you what you should and shouldn’t do.
 If you relapsed while hanging out with a certain group of people, it may be that those people are a bad influence on your life of sobriety.
 Use your relapse as a guide to set your boundaries.
 Stay away from influences that caused your relapse.

-If you are seeking care or have questions after a relapse, The Florida House Experience can help.
+If you are seeking care or have questions after a relapse, FHE Health can help.
 Do not hesitate to call our hotline at 1 866 421-6242.